 The Rwandan government decided to support this project and installed utility poles to supply electricity to about 700 homes in his village and neighbouring villages.

 The involvement of the Rwandan government is noteworthy because this is the first step toward the recognition of local inventors who can effectively respond to the immediate needs of populations at unbeatable costs in the market.
-However, preparing future challenges is crucial so that it becomes possible to move from an arty-crafty system to a semi-industrial production unit; as the concept and the technology developed by the inventor can be improved and replicated in other areas that are not supplied by the electric utility company.
+However, it would be more effective to help such inventors move from arty-crafty systems to at least semi-industrial power generation units.
+Indeed, the concept and the technology developed by the inventor can be improved and replicated in other areas that are not connected to the national grid.

-The stroke of genius of Anastase Tabaro (self-taught) is to have been able to understand, without reading books on this subject, that he needed a turbine that would use the river's current to spin the rotor of the generator that produces electricity.
-After such an example of ingenuity, can one still doubt that the industrialization of Africa is possible if our inventors are taken seriously?
-Certainly not; but most importantly, let's admit that intelligence is different from pure academic training and that even so called "illiterates" are not lacking common sense and technical skills, and that they can play an important role in the industrialization of continent.
+The stroke of genius of Anastase Tabaro is to have been able to understand, without reading books, that he needed a turbine that would use the river's current to spin the rotor of the generator which produces electricity.
+This is proof that intelligence is not necessarily correlated to pure academic training and that even so called "illiterates" are gifted with common sense and technical skills.